iCliniq Logo

 Hi doctor,

 I am a 38-year-old female.
 I have a decayed tooth in the upper right back tooth region.
 It hurts a lot nowadays.
 I went to a dentist, and he prescribed painkillers.
 After taking it, I had some relief.
-My dentist also advised having a root canal treatment.
-Is it reasonable to undergo root canal treatment for a decayed tooth?
-Why has this root canal treatment been recommended?
+My dentist also advised undergoing a root canal treatment.
+Is it correct to undergo root canal treatment for a decayed tooth?
+Why was this root canal treatment recommended?
+Kindly suggest.

 Thank you.